Roger Hedgecock here coming at you from the Left Coast here in San Diego at KOGO Radio, taking your calls at 1-800-282-2882.

 Do we care?

-Uh do we care about those private uh issues?
+Do we care about those private issues?

-For example, we Californians feeling frankly a little bruised.
+For example, we Californians feeling, frankly, a little bruised.

 Trust me.